kevinfoerster/gatsby-starter-tinacms/content/blog/violent-delights-have-violent-ends/index.md

   but it might not be saved?
 ---
-this looks like the body
+this looks like the body, not sure why this does not get saved properly